Update: ‘MG4 EV Extended Range (Range variant)’ section updated.

 One Pack battery

 MG says it was able to keep the car’s height so low because of its exceptionally flat battery, which belongs to the “One Pack” battery system (called Rubik’s Cube battery system in China).
-This is the flattest battery that parent company SAIC has developed.
+This is the flattest battery that the parent company SAIC has developed.

 One Pack battery system, with its recumbent cell arrangement, allows an industry-leading 110 mm minimum battery height.
 The battery’s length and width are 1,690 mm and 1,300 mm, respectively.
 SAIC has used the new cell-to-pack or CTP technology, which makes the MG4 Electric one of the brand’s most advanced EVs to date.